-(3) Security measures for personal computers used outside of the University
+(3) Security measures for personal computers used outside of the University (at home, etc.)

-Please make sure that antivirus software has been installed on personal computers used outside the University, and that pattern files (virus definition files) of the software have been updated to the latest version.
+Please make sure that antivirus software has been installed on computers used outside the University, and that pattern files (virus definition files) of the software have been updated regularly to the latest version.